Is It People Pleasing or Is It a Fawn Trauma Response?

 You’ve been praised for being chill, flexible, easy to be around.

-But if you look underneath all that praise… does any of it actually feel like you?
+But if you look underneath all that praise… does any of it actually feel like ?

 Because here’s the thing: people pleasing and the fawn trauma response can look the same on the outside, but they don’t always come from the same place.

 People pleasing is often learned.
 Socialized.
 Rewarded.
 We’re raised to be likable, accommodating, not too much.
+People pleasing tendencies often develop as behavioral patterns in response to socialization and the desire for external validation, while fawning is rooted in trauma and survival mechanisms.
 But when people pleasing gets braided with trauma, it starts to hit differently.

 It doesn’t feel optional anymore.